faraasat/xerofinity/README.md

 ### ⚒ Project Demo:

-Experience the project in action by visiting our live demo: [Expense Tracker App](https://xerofinity.vercel.app/)
+Experience the project in action by visiting our live demo: [Xerofinity Live](https://xerofinity.vercel.app/)

 ---